 Newbie to Novice, or not at all, should you elect to stay in a hotel.
+Our Newbie Gear Guide can be found here, and our Novice Gear Guide can be found here.
 There’s flush toilets, fresh water, and a full staff, and with a well-stocked market and multiple dining options just up the road, if you don’t feel like cooking, you don’t have to.

 Laundry and showers are a huge boon to those on a long road trip, and Mather, though it can be crowded, can provide a nice change of pace from some of the rougher campgrounds in the area.

 There is a vast catalog of options for visitors to the South Rim, ranging from Critter Talks, Guided Tours, and Geology talks.
 Full information can be found here.

 The crowds at the South Rim are overwhelming, to say the least.
 The graffiti-laden ancient junipers, the trash in the parking lots and along the trails and the lemming-like quality of many of the tourists encouraged us to seek comparative solitude along the western road to take in the Yavapai Geology Museum and an abbreviated hike of the 8-mile trail to Hermit’s Point.

 The Grand Canyon is beautiful, and while the South Rim valiantly attempts to offer something for everyone, it is still not for everyone.
 If we were to go back, it would likely be in the winter months.